 Individuals with a personal or family history of cancer should consider seeing a certified cancer genetic counselor for a personalized risk assessment and a review of the risks and benefits of testing.
 The process does not simply involve a positive or negative test result.
 Choosing a genetic counselor who is certified in this specialty is important to assure the right tests are ordered and the results interpreted correctly.

-Jennifer Doherty, MS, of the Yale Cancer Center, meets with individuals at the Greenwich Hospital Smilow Specialty Physician Suite 3-3200 once a month.
+Jennifer Doherty, MS, of the Yale Cancer Center, meets with individuals at Smilow Cancer Hospital Greenwich Hospital Campus (Bendheim Cancer Center), Suite 200, once a month.
 She is board-certified by the American Board of Genetic Counseling and holds a bachelor’s degree in biology and a master’s degree in genetic counseling.
 The program is part of Yale Cancer Center, a comprehensive cancer center designated by the National Cancer Institute.

 To make a genetic counseling appointment at Greenwich Hospital, call the Yale Cancer Genetic Counseling Program, 203-764-8400.